 You can choose from the 50 different adjustment points available, which help any of you do your bench press, squats, and other exercises comfortably.

-Experience a versatile training session performing over 75 exercises that are possible using this trainer.
+You can experience a versatile training session performing over 75 exercises that are possible using this trainer.

 There is also an attached landmine station for performing torso exercises, but it doesn’t have a weight stack.
-Instead, there are weight plates.

 - An all-in-one machine